longhnguyen125/Data-Driven-Sales-Trend/README.md

 ## Applying the APPASA Framework
 *(Ask – Prepare – Process – Analyze – Share – Act)*

-This project follows the **Google Data Analytics professional framework**, transforming raw sales data into actionable business insights.
-The analysis leverages Python, pandas, and visualization libraries to uncover key sales trends across a full year of data.
+This project follows the framework I learned from **Google Data Analytics Professional Certficate**, where I ultilized the **APPASA** framework to transforming raw sales data into actionable business insights.
+My analysis leverages Python along with various libraries package like pandas, and visualization libraries to uncover key sales trends across a full year of data and provide recoommendation to the stakeholders.

 ---